-Administration of the Food Program is just as important in the Body of Christ as preaching the Word.
-The job is for someone who was capable of doing that, just as in today’s church, administration, finance and helps should be done by people who are gifted in that area.
-Food distribution, needs ministries, children’s ministries, arts ministries and others should also be handled by people with appropriate gifts.
+Administration of the food programme is just as important in the body of Christ as preaching God’s word.
+The job is for someone who was capable of doing that.
+Just as in today’s church, administration, finance and helps should be done by people who are gifted in those areas.
+Food distribution, needs ministries, ministries for children, arts ministries and others should also be handled by people with appropriate gifts.
 Those with specific leadership qualities, who have the direction of the church in

-If there is no corporate prayer, and no group prayer amongst the leaders, or even private and personal prayer amongst the leaders, they will be like blind guides, floundering around, and the church will wander aimlessly around in smaller and smaller circles having less and less real effect on the community it seeks to serve.
+If there is no corporate prayer and no group prayer amongst the leaders, or even private and personal prayer amongst the leaders, they will be like blind guides, floundering around and the church will wander aimlessly in smaller and smaller circles, having less and less real effect on the community it seeks to serve.

-In the absence of teaching inspired by the Holy Spirit along the lines He is leading the church, there will be no growth amongst those attending the church, and after initial salvation experiences, the ‘sheep’ will wander away looking for better pasture, more ‘excitement’ and experiential Christianity.
-Whereas if the leadership of today’s church were to take heed to the Biblical pattern of what Jesus desires of them and for them, we would see people no longer being all over the place with ungodly doctrine but they would speak the truth in love, we would grow up into Him Who is the Head, that is, Christ.
+In the absence of teaching inspired by the Holy Spirit along the lines that He is leading the church, there will be no growth amongst those attending the church.
+After initial salvation experiences, the “sheep” will wander away looking for better pasture, more “excitement” and experiential Christianity.
+Whereas, if the leaders of today’s churches were to take heed to the biblical pattern of what Jesus desires of them and for them, we would see people no longer being all over the place with ungodly doctrine.
+Instead, they would speak the truth in love.
+We would grow up into Him who is the Head; that is, Christ.
 We would grow in love as each part did its work, Ephesians 4:14-16.
 There would be unstoppable growth.
 The very gates of hell would not prevail against a church so empowered by Jesus Himself.

 What about us?
 Where do we fit into the church?
 A leader in the church is not one because he says he is; he is only a leader if he is led by the Holy Spirit and has followers.
 If you know that you are empowered by and filled with the Holy Spirit, and think you are a leader, then look behind and see if anyone is following you!